BillPepsiOfPepsiCo/CryptJournal/README.md

 Dependencies
 ============

-This app depends on [ControlsFX](http://fxexperience.com/controlsfx/) and my own commons library, [Easel](https://github.com/DoktuhParadox/Easel).
-Neither of these have to be downloaded for the binary to work.
+This app depends on [ControlsFX](http://fxexperience.com/controlsfx/), [Apache commons codec](https://commons.apache.org/proper/commons-codec/), and my own commons library, [Easel](https://github.com/DoktuhParadox/Easel).
+None of these have to be downloaded for the binary to work.